Matt Done: Rochdale

-On 31 July 2010, Done signed for League One newcomers Rochdale on a six-month contract.
+On 31 July 2010, Done signed a six-month contract for League One newcomers Rochdale.
 He made his Rochdale debut on 10 August, in the first round of the League Cup, in a 1–0 loss at Barnsley.
 He scored his first goal for the club in the Football League Trophy, in a 2–1 defeat at Port Vale on 31 August.
-It wasn't until on 27 November when he scored again, in a 1–1 draw with Oldham Athletic.
+On 27 November 2007, he scored again, in a 1–1 draw with Oldham Athletic.
 In December, he signed a contract to run until the end of the 2010–11 season.
 Done then scored two goals in two matches between 8 February and 12 February in wins over Bristol Rovers and Sheffield Wednesday.
 He went on to score goals against Carlisle United and Bournemouth.
 By the end of the 2010–11 season, Done had made 35 appearances, scoring five times in all competitions.
 On 16 May 2011, it was announced Matt had signed a new contract until the end of the 2011–12 season.

 Barnsley

 Just a month after signing a new contract with Rochdale, Done signed a two–year contract with Championship club Barnsley on 21 June 2011, along with Scott Wiseman.
 Done made his Barnsley debut in the first round of the League Cup on 9 August, where he played 27 minutes in a 2–0 loss against Morecambe.
 He scored his first goal for the club two weeks later, in a 2–1 win over Reading.
 However, he suffered injuries around September.
 After returning to the first-team against Bristol City on 29 October, he appeared in a handful of games and scored again on 26 December, in a 3–1 loss against Blackpool.
 Done went on to score two more goals later in the season against Derby County and Portsmouth.
 Despite suffering from another injury, Done played regularly during the 2011–12 season, making 33 appearances and scoring four times in all competitions.

 Done suffered a knee injury early in the 2012–13 season.
 Barnsley then changed manager and new tactics meant that Done was surplus to requirements under new boss David Flitcroft.
-Up until leaving the club in January, Done went on to make fourteen appearances in his second season for Barnsley.
+Up until leaving the club in January, Done went on to make 14 appearances in his second season for Barnsley.

 On 31 January 2013, Done signed for Scottish Premier League club Hibernian on loan until the end of the 2012–13 season.
 Done scored his first goal for Pat Fenlon's "Hibees" on 3 March, in a 4–2 victory against Kilmarnock in the 2012–13 Scottish Cup.
 This was to be his only goal in nine appearances at Easter Road.
 Barnsley confirmed that Done would leave Oakwell at the end of his contract.